 Here are a few examples of the kinds of system-level issues we need to consider:

 - We have made remarkable progress globally to decarbonize existing electricity grids – actually a testament to the value of coordinated policies at large scales.
 But decarbonization of buildings and transportation will require even greater investment in green power supply and distribution grids.
 Cost-effective solutions will require coordinated approaches at multiple scales.
 How can we design new buildings and retrofit existing buildings in whole neighbourhoods or cities in a manner that supports green electric grids at lower costs?

 - It’s not enough to just retrofit existing gas and electric grids.
-Decarbonzing buildings (along with other sectors) will require modifications to existing infrastructure and in some cases the addition of entirely new types of infrastructures.
+Decarbonizing buildings (along with other sectors) will require modifications to existing infrastructure, and in some cases, the addition of entirely new types of infrastructures.
 In some cases, local thermal networks and microgrids can act as a bridge between better performing buildings and traditional gas or electric networks.
 These localized energy networks would permit sharing of on-site resources and integration of neighbourhood-scale energy sources.
-They would allow better integration of electric and thermal storage systems to absorb intermittent sources of energy at multiple scales and optimize investments required in upstream grids.
+They would allow for better integration of electric and thermal storage systems to absorb intermittent sources of energy at multiple scales and optimize investments required in upstream grids.
 They would also support efforts to develop the circular economy and integrated resource recovery.

 Green building policies can help or hinder progress on these issues.
 They are more likely to hinder progress when they are not rooted in and coordinated with broader plans and policies.
 Coordination also requires cooperation among different levels of government and among stakeholders in the building sector.
 Road networks, sewage networks, electric grids and gas grids did not emerge from thinking of cities as collections of self-contained buildings.
 Cities are more than the sum of their individual parts.
 Low carbon energy systems and buildings of the future will require more systems thinking.